-Each sanction program is different from the other.
-Some programs broadly prohibit imports and exports of goods, technology and services from / to certain countries.
+Each sanctions program is different from the other.
+Some programs broadly prohibit imports and exports of goods, technology and services from/to certain countries.
 Other programs only prohibit transactions with certain listed entities and individuals.
-Sanction programs change over time, sometimes rapidly, as world events affect the U.S. Government’s relationship with other countries and governments.
+Sanctions programs change over time, sometimes rapidly, as world events affect the U.S. Government’s relationship with other countries and governments.

 Before you travel, visit the OFAC website to determine whether you will be visiting a sanctioned country.

 Do you expect to enter into transactions with persons or entities that the federal government has determined must be excluded from such transactions?
-We recommend that you search a Consolidated Screening List for the foreign parties with whom you expect to interact professionally during your international travel.
+We recommend that you use the Consolidated Screening List to screen the foreign parties with whom you expect to interact professionally during your international travel.

 Will you be taking to any foreign country tangible items or information related to research or other activities that support defense-related projects or objectives?
 One should note that the DDTC presently considers not only things like missiles and fighter jets to be defense articles, but also spacecraft designed for scientific objectives.
 This includes scientific satellites and other space-related equipment, including support apparatus, such as launch platforms and telemetry stations.